Associate ProfessorDepartment of English

 University of Missouri

 My main research activity is the grammatical description of understudied languages.
 I have broad interests in African linguistics and Bantu languages.
 Much of my work to date has focused on the tonal systems of varieties of the Luyia macrolanguage of western Kenya and eastern Uganda.
 I have also conducted research on other languages, including Bakweri and Igala, and have carried out a series of large-scale micro-typological studies of object marking in Bantu.
 My research on Luyia languages involves on-going collaborations with Vicki Carstens, Michael Diercks, Kristopher Ebarb, Christopher Green, David Odden, Mary Paster, Peter Otiato Ojiambo, and others.
 Our team was awarded an NSF grant in 2014.
-From January through June 2016, I am a Fulbright U.S. Scholar at Kenyatta University in Nairobi, Kenya.
+From January through June 2016, I was a Fulbright U.S. Scholar at Kenyatta University in Nairobi, Kenya.
+In May 2016, I organized a workshop on Tone in African Languages at KU.

 At the University of Missouri, I regularly offer the courses Phonology, Syntax, Field Methods in Linguistics, and Structure of American English.
 I developed a course Languages of Africa, which I taught for the first time in Fall 2013.